 When undertaking a major capital project, the Safety and Security Certification Review Committee (SSCRC) is the forum for formal discussion of safety and security issues.
 The SSCRC is a multi-disciplined group representing Metro and its program management, construction management, architectural, and general engineering consultants and contractors.
-The SSCRC is chaired by the Assistant Executive Director of Engineering Systems and co-chaired by the GM System Safety, Security, and Emergency Management, and the Dir System Safety, Security, and Emergency Management.
+The SSCRC is chaired by the Assistant Executive Director of Engineering Systems and co-chaired by the GM System Safety, Security, and Emergency Management, and the Dir System Safety, Security, and Emergency Management, and the Dir System Safety, Security, and Emergency Management.
 The committee is comprised of managers and staff having specific expertise in systems engineering, facilities engineering, maintenance engineering, program and construction management, operations, safety and security, emergency management, systems integration, public participation, rail vehicles, and risk management.